 New York City has a heritage that connects back to nearly everyone in one way or another.
+Service learning activities with Immigration NGO and City Meals gives students a chance to interact with the everyday challenges faced by both immigrant and native-born residents.
+In addition, students get to engage directly with average people in the city today.
 Overlooking the city from the Empire State Building, everything looks so connected, yet so far away.
-The National 9/11 Memorial provides an essential moment of reflection.
+Take an essential moment for reflection at the National 9/11 Memorial.
 The Statue of Liberty is a bright and shining role model of how the U.S. is connected to the rest of the world.
 For a view above it all, students go all the way to the top of the tallest building in the Western Hemisphere to explore the One World Observatory.
-Stepping into the main oasis of nature in New York City, Central Park, students get a little game time before heading home.
+Stepping away from the excitement of the city in Central Park to experience a green oasis and play team games before heading home.

 On a walking tour of Lower Manhattan, visit Federal Hall and Trinity Church.
 Walk across the Brooklyn Bridge to the Jewish Matzah bakery for a treat.

 Start the day in reflection at the National 9/11 Memorial.
 Explore a new perspective at the One World Observatory, located on the top floors of the tallest building in the Western Hemisphere.
-Vist the first Catholic parish in New York, St. Peter’s Church.
+Visit the first Catholic parish in New York, St. Peter’s Church.
 Learn about Tammany Hall’s role in politics.
 See the historic Catholic landmark, the Basilica of St. Patrick’s Old Cathedral.
 Try the local Italian cuisine at Eataly over dinner.

 Learn more about everyday challenges in New York City as well as ways to help out, through a service learning day with City Meals and Immigration NGO.
-In Little Italy, enjoy the tastes of Italy again for dinner.
+In Little Italy, experience the tastes of Italy again for dinner.

-Private transportation provided throughout the program.
+All transportation is provided throughout the program.

-Two meals are provided daily: breakfast and dinner.
+Two meals are provided daily, breakfast and dinner, featuring local cuisine.

 Interactive learning experiences designed to expand educational and career goals.